Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 to implement global estimation of regression coefficients with local spatial prediction of residuals, which is a requirement in the case of large spatial data sets.
 Also, the approach does not extend to more complex non-linear trend models.
-In such cases we recommend separating trend estimation from kriging of residuals by using the regression-kriging approach discussed above (Eq.\@ref(eq:RKgeneral)).
+In such cases, we recommend separating trend estimation from kriging of residuals by using the regression-kriging approach discussed above (Eq.\@ref(eq:RKgeneral)).

 ### Regression-kriging examples using the GSIF package

-In the package, most of the steps described above (regression modelling and variogram modelling) used to fit regression-kriging models are wrapped into generic functions.
+In the (***GSIF?***) package, most of the steps described above (regression modelling and variogram modelling) used to fit regression-kriging models are wrapped into generic functions.
 A regression-kriging model can be fitted in one step by running: